arinmis/arinmis.github.io/README.md

 * Add contol button to "game of life"
     - Stop
     - Clear
-* Add 'what is it?' link
+* Add 'what does it about?' link